 Sex is a natural part of life—as are the occasional sexual health concerns.
-According to Dr. Derek Polonsky of Harvard Medical School, between 35 and 50 percent of all humans will experience a long-term sexual issue (anything from difficulty reaching orgasm, to post-traumatic anxiety, to mismatched sex drives between partners) at some point in their… read more
+According to Dr. Derek Polonsky of Harvard Medical School, between 35 and 50 percent of all people will experience a long-term sexual issue (anything from difficulty reaching orgasm to mismatched sex drives between partners) at some point in their lives.
+With rates that… read more

 We don’t throw around the word “mentor” very often—the mentor-mentee relationship just isn’t as popular a topic as our romantic, friendly, or familial dynamics.
 This is unfortunate, as healthy mentor-mentee relationships can enhance the wellbeing and groundedness of all involved.
 So what is a mentor?
 A mentor can be anyone who has been where you’d… read more

 It happened again.
 You just got off the phone with your parents, and you can’t shake that annoyed and slightly exasperated feeling.
-Maybe they changed the subject when you tried to describe your work-related stress, or made a passive comment about your relationship status.
-For whatever reason, you feel misunderstood and slightly disconnected from your… read more
+Maybe they changed the subject when you tried to describe your stress, or made a passive comment about your relationship status.
+You’ve been trying to improve your relationship with your parents, but for… read more

-We’ve all been there: whether it’s with a roommate who keeps leaving out dirty dishes, a friend who borrows money without paying us back, or a significant other who isn’t pulling their domestic weight, at some point, we’ve all had to communicate with someone about an uncomfortable subject.
-These topics can be difficult to navigate,… read more
+We’ve all been there.
+Whether it’s with a roommate who keeps leaving out dirty dishes, a friend who borrows money without paying us back, or a significant other who isn’t pulling their domestic weight, at some point, we’ve all had to start an uncomfortable conversation.
+These topics can be difficult to navigate, but it’s essential… read more

 According to The Balance, the average employee can be expected to change jobs 10-15 times during their career.
 This includes not only switching to a new company or field, but also receiving promotions or transferring within one’s current organization.
 With so many work transitions occurring in our lives, we checked in with professional counselor and… read more